Magic Quadrant for Web Content Management

 that addresses critical customer requirements.
 We evaluate product capabilities and

-customer use in areas such as:
+use by customers in areas such as:

 - Workflow and change management